lambdaclass/concrete/ROADMAP.md

 - **#36 statement-vs-trailing-expression** — `isValue` on `Stmt.expr`/`CStmt.expr`;
   `docs/STATEMENT_EXPRESSION_MODEL.md`.

+13a. **URGENT regression fix before the next Phase 6 feature: wildcard/discard must not bypass linearity.** The Phase 6 #13 ignored-result implementation made `let _ = expr;` an acknowledgement form, but the checker currently skips registering `_` bindings for any non-`Destroy` type.
+That creates a linearity escape hatch: `let _ = LinearStruct { ... };` compiles even though the same value bound to a name is E0208, and `let _ = Result<Resource, E>` drops the outer result without proving/consuming the payload.
+Tracked as `docs/KNOWN_HOLES.md` **H6**.
+Broader probe (2026-06-27) found the root class is **missing nested-scope exit checking**: a bare expression statement like `LinearStruct { ... };` compiles because `Stmt.expr` only rejects `Result`/`Option`; `if`/`if`-expression branches can create branch-local linear values that disappear when the checker restores the pre-branch env;
+   match/enum destructuring arms do not scope-check arm-local linear fields introduced by variant bindings or skipped by `_`; enum `let ... else` destructuring over a linear payload can bind-and-drop the payload; `return` inside a nested branch can skip checking locals created earlier in that branch;
+   `?` propagation inside a nested branch can do the same;
+   and returned linear values in statement position (`make_resource();`, `receiver.method_returning_resource();`, `Type::make_resource();`) compile.
+   Deferred calls are another discard site: `defer risky_result();` and `defer make_resource();` currently ignore the call result.
+Required fix:
+   - Define one checker helper for "may be explicitly discarded" and use it for `let _ =`, `Stmt.expr` discard, match arm wildcard/value bindings, and destructuring desugar output; Copy values are discardable, but linear values must be consumed, returned, or reserved exactly as MEMORY_GUARANTEES says.
+   - Refactor checker block handling so every statement list is checked as a lexical scope with a known entry environment, exit mode, and local-variable set; before an env is restored or a branch result is merged, all locals introduced inside that block/arm must pass `checkScopeExit` unless the block exits by a path that transfers ownership (`return`, typed `break`, etc.) and that path has checked the same local set.
+Do not rely on the final function-level `checkScopeExit` to catch locals from branches/arms whose envs are thrown away.
+   - Reject or force explicit handling for `Result<T, E>` / `Option<T>` when `T`
+     or `E` can carry a linear value; do not treat the outer enum as a proof that payload ownership disappeared.
+   - Add red-team fixtures to `scripts/tests/check_ignored_result.sh` or a new linear-discard gate: ordinary `let _ = Linear`, bare `Linear;`, returned linear temporary in statement position, branch-local linear in `if` / `if`-expression including return/`?` propagation paths, empty/copy-only `else` branches, enum `E::A { _ }` over a linear payload, enum arm `E::A { x }` fallthrough with `x` unconsumed, enum `let E::A { x } = e else { ... };` with `x` unconsumed, calls/methods/static methods returning linear values in statement position, deferred calls returning `Result`/`Option` or linear values, and `Result<Resource, E>` acknowledgement must all fail.
+Keep the existing loop/break/continue/borrow-block positives green; probes show those paths already reject locals correctly.
+   - Register E0286 in `--report diagnostic-codes` while touching the diagnostic surface.
+   - Update `docs/IGNORED_RESULT.md`, `docs/MEMORY_GUARANTEES.md`, and
+     `docs/KNOWN_HOLES.md` when fixed; the closing gate must prove the previous false-green `check_ignored_result.sh` coverage hole is sealed.

 2a.
 Add qualified name access and import aliases for module hygiene.
 Phase 5 closed the core modules/imports/visibility surface, but daily use still has a namespace gap: if two imported modules export the same public name, the